 - ResultsSO_StrongActuators_RRA: Static Optimization, with actuation, RRA motion.

 Generate figures that compare the Gastrocnemius activations for the three different kinematics inputs (2. unfiltered, 3. filtered, and 4.
 RRA) where reserve and residual actuators were included (i.e., skip case 1).
+You can rename the curves by right clicking on the curve name in Curves List.

 Plot the Fx residual for the three kinematics inputs (2. unfiltered, 3. filtered, and 4.
 RRA).